This post's overview:

 Day 2: Hot air balloon flight & going back to Istanbul

-We woke up at 4:30 am to be picked up from the hotel to go to the hot air balloon ride with Urgüp Balloons.
+We woke up at 4:30 am to be picked up from the hotel to go to the hot air balloon ride.
 Our flight was seriously impressive – it was like a proper tour of different valleys and the balloon was contantly getting up and down.
 However, we started flying too late when the sun has already risen, so we missed the amazing pink light.
 Some companies that offer cheap prices have low rating because the balloon just stays in the air at one spot and does nothing.

 Consider taking a more expensive flight package as well.
 We bought the cheapest one paying £130 per person, however, we were packed like sardines in the hot air balloon basket.
 If you want some nice photos of you in the balloon – consider getting a package, where there are only 8-12 people in the basket.
+For example, this tour guarantees small groups in the basket.

 If you want to read a bit more about flying hot air balloons in Cappadocia, head to my guide to flying how air balloons in Turkey >>>